Storage provider

 and storage-daemon-cli

-from the source, follow the instruction.
+from source, follow the instructions.

 Key concepts